Jed-Giblin/carValueApi/README.md

 - nodemon

 # Installation
 To install, you can begin by running `npm install`.
-This should down
+This should download all the dependencies.

 Next, you can start the server using `npm run prod` to start the server in production mode or `npm run dev` to start it in dev mode.
 You can also set the port if you don't want to use the default 3000 by running `NODE_PORT=3001 npm run dev`